gottacatchenall/thesis_proposal/README.md

 Colorado.

 ![Chapter One conceptual figure.
-Left: the sources of data and how they can be synthesized.
+Left: the sources of data and how they can be combined.
 Right: The flow from data to interaction prediction using a few different interaction prediction models.](./figures/ch1.png)